 How To Comply With Pennsylvania’s New Voter ID Law

-Posted On Behalf of Schmidt Kramer Injury Lawyers on May 15, 2012 in General
+Posted On Behalf of Schmidt Kramer Injury Lawyers on Oct 09, 2017 in General

 Pennsylvania recently passed, and enacted, a new voter ID law which will be in place and enforced in the upcoming November 2012 elections.
 Below is a summary from the Pennsylvania Department of Transportation (PennDot) on how to comply with the law.
 Also, is how to obtain an ID which meets the requirements of the law.

 For more information go to the PennDot link at: http://www.dmv.state.pa.us/voter/voteridlaw.shtml

 New Voter ID Law Proof of identification for voting purposes.
 If a voter does not POSSESS PROOF OF IDENTIFICATION FOR VOTING PURPOSES as defined at section 102(z.5)(2) of the Pennsylvania Election Code (25 P.S. § 2602(z.5)(2)) and requires proof of identification for voting purposes, the following applies: